ronsaffron/gobi_purchase_check/README.md

 GobiChecker is a program that takes a brief export of Gobi requests and searches Alma for duplicate holdings in the institution zone (IZ).

-The scripts in this project are the original work of [Jermey Hobbs](https://github.com/MrJeremyHobbs).
+The scripts in this project are the original work of [Jeremy Hobbs](https://github.com/MrJeremyHobbs).
 More details about the updates to the code found in this repository and statements about coding credit can be found in the acknowledgements section below.

 ## Description
 GobiChecker is a program that takes a brief data export from Gobi and searches Alma for duplicate holdings in the institution zone (IZ).
 This program uses the Search/Retrieve via URL (SRU) protocol to query Alma using the alma.isbn (ISBN query), alma.title (Title query), and alma.all_for_ui (Keyword query) indexes.